igundhammar/projekt-rest/README.md

 ## Assignment 💻
-👽 Create a Rest API that is public to READ. \
+👽 Create a Rest API that is public to GET. \
-👽 CREATE/UPDATE/DELETE should be protected with a token given by a log in website, https://github.com/igundhammar/projekt-login, also created for this project. \
+👽 POST/PUT/DELETE should be protected with a token given by a log in website, https://github.com/igundhammar/projekt-login, also created for this project. \
 👽 The API should use JSON as format. \
 👽 A client should consume the Rest API - https://github.com/igundhammar/project-client.